 Metra Electric trains serve Van Buren Station (Van Buren and Michigan) and Millennium Station (Randolph and Michigan).
 Union Pacific North, Northwest and West line trains use Ogilvie Transportation Center (Madison and Canal).
 Rock Island trains use LaSalle Street Station (LaSalle and Van Buren).
 The North Central Service, Milwaukee West and Milwaukee North line trains use the north concourse of Union Station, while the BNSF Railway, SouthWest Service and Heritage Corridor lines use the south concourse of Union Station.
 Click here for a map of downtown stations.

-Metra operates a distance-based fare system consisting of twelve fare zones.
-Regular one-way fares to downtown Chicago range from $3.50 from the closest zone, Zone A, to $10.50 from the farthest, Zone M. To determine your fare, you must know your originating station, your destination, and the type of ticket you wish to buy (One-Way, 10-Ride, Monthly or Weekend).
+Metra operates a distance-based fare system consisting of ten fare zones.
+Regular one-way fares to downtown Chicago range from $4 from the closest zone, Zone A, to $9.50 from the farthest, Zone J. To determine your fare, you must know your originating station, your destination, and the type of ticket you wish to buy (One-Way, Round Trip Plus, 10-Ride, Monthly, Saturday or Sunday Day Pass or Weekend Pass).
 Scroll to the bottom of the Tickets page to find detailed fare information; select your line to see the full and reduced fare charts for One-Way, 10-Ride and Monthly Passes for that line and click on the "ChooseTwo Stops" box to select the start and end stations for your trip and then the orange "Go" box to see specific fare information for the ride between those stops.

-Metra offers a few different ticket options including Monthly Passes (unlimited travel among select fare zones), 10-Ride Tickets (ten one-way trips), One-Way Tickets (a single, one-way ride), and an unlimited ride $8 Weekend Pass.
+Metra offers a few different ticket options including Monthly Passes (unlimited travel among select fare zones), 10-Ride Tickets (ten one-way trips), One-Way Tickets (a single, one-way ride), and a $7 Saturday or Sunday Day Pass, good for unlimited rides on either Saturday or Sunday.
+On the Ventra app only, customers can buy a Round Trip Plus ticket, good for unlimited travel between the zones selected on a single day, or a $10 Weekend Pass, good for unlimited travel on both weekend days.
 Metra also has different fare programs for seniors, customers with disabilities, families, students and children.
 For detailed information regarding all of Metra's Fare Programs, click on the Tickets link.

 See Ventra Mobile App.

 Senior citizens 65 or older, customers with disabilities and Medicare cardholders who have an RTA-issued Reduced Fare Permit are eligible for a reduced fare ticket.
+The permit must be displayed when buying and using reduced fare tickets.
 If you are enrolled in the Illinois Circuit Breaker program and have an RTA-issued Ride Free Circuit Permit, you are eligible to ride free.
-If you are not in possession of a RTA Reduced Fare Card, you must contact the RTA at 312-913-3110 to apply.
-Metra Electric customers: The credit card vending machines sell only full fare tickets.
-RTA Reduced Fare Permit-holders who purchase tickets can receive a rate adjustment at one of the downtown station ticket windows.
+If you are not in possession of a RTA Reduced Fare Permit, you must contact the RTA at 312-913-3110 to apply.

-Military personnel who provide proper identification indicating that they are on active duty can purchase reduced fare One-Way and 10-Ride Tickets from ticket agents and One-Way Tickets from conductors.
-Military fare tickets are sold only at Metra ticket offices and onboard trains.
+Military personnel who provide proper identification indicating that they are on active duty can purchase reduced fare One-Way and 10-Ride Tickets from ticket agents, One-Way, 10-Ride and Round Trip Plus tickets via the Ventra app and One-Way Tickets from conductors.

-Yes, full time students enrolled in an accredited grade school or high school can purchase a reduced one-Way, 10-Ride or Monthly Pass.
+Full-time students enrolled in grade school or high school can purchase a Reduced Fare One-Way, 10-Ride or Monthly Pass as part of a state-supported program.
+College students are not included.
 Student fares are in effect at all times.
 When purchasing a ticket, students must present a valid letter of certification from their school (on school stationery) or present a valid school I.D. (both are valid through the end of the calendar year) bearing the student's name, school name and authorized signature.
-Student identification card or letter of certification must be displayed along with the ticket to the conductor.
+The student identification card or letter of certification must be displayed along with the ticket to the conductor.
 Failure to do so will result in full fare payment.
 Student tickets are not transferable.
 Any questions concerning the above may be directed to Metra Passenger Services at 312-322-6777.

 All fare policies concerning standard student fares also apply to home-schooled students.
 To meet documentation requirements, the student must present a letter with the name and address of the person providing the home schooling as teacher/principal at the top, signed and notarized.
 Click here to download form.